-Figure 12 shows Edison Slough, which has a fringe of Triglochin sp. and Carex lyngbyei along the edge of the mudflat.
-On this basis the wetland was classified as "estuarine".
-If you have a situation such as the one presented in Figure 12, a fringe of freshwater plants that is above an area of salt-tolerant plants, you should consider the entire unit as estuarine.
+Figure 12 shows Edison Slough, which has a fringe of Triglochin sp. and Carex lyngbyei along the edge of the mudflat and a fringe of freshwater plants above the area of those salt-tolerant species.
+Based on the salt-tolerant plants, the wetland is classified as "estuarine."
+If you have a situation with salt tolerant plants and a fringe of freshwater plants such as the one presented in Figure 12, you should consider the entire unit as estuarine.
 See question 8 on the classification key in the rating form.

 Figure 12.
-An estuarine slough at low tide with salt-tolerant plants along the edges.
+An estuarine slough at low tide with salt-tolerant plants along the edges and a fringe of freshwater plants above the salt-tolerant plants.